MauroSerantes/Vector/README.md

 <h1>TDA VECTOR</h1>
 <div>
-  This is a way to implement a TDA Vector wich is based on array data structure.
-It provides certain amount of functions and procedures for his manipulation.
+  This is a template implementation of a Vector structure wich is based on array data structure.
+It provides certain amount of functions and procedures for his easy manipulation.
 This template allows to using any kind of data type as his arguments wich make it very versatile.
+It has many ways of use.
+The objective of this template is an abstraction of the simple array that language c provides.
 </div>

 These are the procedures and functions prototypes that TDA VECTOR provides: